dungnguyentien0409/competitive-programming/README.md

 # Competitive Programming Solutions
-I am Chrish Dung Nguyen - .NET Developer
+I am Chris Dung Nguyen - .NET Developer
 This is the reference solutions for Competitive Programmings mostly on leetcode, spoj

 I divide them into topics like: array, sort, dynamic programming, so on.